Online evaluations in AI Configs

 • Toxicity

 Evaluation scores appear on the Monitoring tab for each variation, along with latency, cost, and user satisfaction metrics.
-These scores provide a continuous view of model behavior in production and can help you detect regressions or understand how changes to prompts or models affect performance.
+These scores provide a continuous view of model behavior in production and help you detect regressions or understand how changes to prompts or models affect performance.

 Online evaluations differ from offline or pre-deployment testing.
 Offline evaluations run against test datasets or static examples.
 Online evaluations run as your application sends real traffic through an AI Config.